ithinkandicode/bloodstained-tools/Serializer/README.md

 You check your changes before renaming, you can compare bin vs. uasset a binary comparison tool (see [WinMerge](#winmerge) below).

+Note: Don't use the bulk rename batch file on the same file/folder as your JSON and original uasset.
+Doing this will delete the original source uasset file, which you should keep.
+Instead, copy/move the bin to the folder you use for packaging your mod into a .pak file.
+Then then drop that folder onto the batch script.

 #### Bin to Uasset

 This batch script lets you rename uasset files in bulk.